SeedTactics/immutable-collections/website/docs/intro.md

 ```

 For smaller bundler size but slightly less ergonomic to use, import the [hamt](api/hamt) or [tree](api/tree) submodules.
 See the [bundle size docs](bundle-size) for full details comparing the two APIs.
-You should only use one of the two APIs;
+You should only use either the class based API
-they export equivalent functionality.
+or the function API; they export equivalent functionality.

 ```ts
 import * as HAMT from "@seedtactics/immutable-collections/hamt";